akeneo/pim-api-docs/content/akeneo-event-platform/integration-examples.md

 ![custom-integration-with-aws.png](../img/aep/custom-integration-with-aws.png)

-### Handle multi-tenant use cases with the Akeneo Event Platform
+### Handle multi-tenant use cases with the Event Platform

 You’re in a multi-tenant case where you’ll have to maintain an isolated configuration per tenant.